Returning to Haifa: Plot

 While at Haifa, they visit their old house and contemplate the memories, old objects, and the bell that changed.
 They find that the house is now occupied by Mariam, a Jewish woman.
 In 1948, after Said S and Safiyah departed on the British ship, their house was given to Marian and her husband, Iphrat Koshen.
 Mariam tells them the story of how they adopted Khuldun, now called Dov, from the Jewish Agency after a neighbour found him alone.

 They stay at the house late waiting for Dov (Khuldun) to come, so that he can decide who he wants to be with after Mariam tells him the story.
 He comes home late at night, wearing his army suit, and after learning everything, he doesn't have any feelings toward his real parents.
 He said he is a Jew, and his parents were Jewish, despite knowing that they aren't his real parents; and despite knowing that his parents were Arab, nothing changed for him.

 He blames Safiyah and Said because "they are the ones who left him, and could've searched for him instead of crying throughout these 20 years".
 Said S, feeling shocked and angry, tells Dov that he cannot use what he considers other people's fault to justify his own mistakes, as two wrongs don't make a right.
 He says to Mariam that she didn't tell Dov the whole truth by only saying that "his parents left him and went", as this ignores the context in which Said and Safiyah were forced to flee.

 The story ends as Said realises how much he wants to leave, that he and Safiyah "never found their son from the first place as this can't be him."
 He reflects a conversation where he forbid his son Khalid from joining the Fidayeen.
 Now he realizes how much he appreciates Khalid, and he hopes that during this trip, Khalid has joined the Fidayeen against his father's initial wishes.

-Quotes

-"Do you know what the homeland is, Safiyya?
-The homeland is where none of this can happen."

-"The greatest crime any human being can commit, whoever he may be, is to believe even for one moment that the weakness and mistakes of others give him the right to exist at their expense and justify his own mistakes and crimes."

-"Maybe your first battle will be with a fida'i named Khalid.
-Khalid is my son.
-I beg you to notice that I did not say he's your brother.
-As you said, man is a cause.
-Last week Khalid joined the fidayeen.
-Do you know why we named him Khalid and not Khaldun?
-Because we always thought we'd find you, even if it took twenty years.
-But it didn't happen.
-We didn't find you, and I don't believe we will find you."